 The Nikon Z 40mm F2 is a moderately expensive lens that feels cheaper than more affordable alternatives.
 On the plus side, it’s very light and compact and, compared to the Nikon Z 26mm F2.8, has a twice-as-bright F2 aperture for more light, lower ISO, and superior background blur.

-And for me, 40mm is a better focal length for everyday photography, but you may feel differently.
+And for me, 40mm is a better focal length for everyday photography.
+Thus, I would choose the brighter and cheaper Nikon Z 40mm F2 for these reasons.

 Conclusion

 Do we need the Nikon Z 26mm F2.8 and Nikon Z 28mm F2.8?
 Well, Nikon certainly thinks so.
-On the upside, the Nikon Z 26mm F2.8 looks even more diminutive than the already small Nikon Z 28mm F2.8.
-Thus, assuming similar image quality, the Nikon Z 26mm F2.8 may render the larger Nikon Z 28mm F2.8 redundant.
+On the upside, the Nikon Z 26mm F2.8 is even more diminutive than the already small Nikon Z 28mm F2.8.

 Whether you consider a 26mm lens ideal for a walkabout is up to you.
-Since I photograph both scenes and people, I prefer a longer focal length and, as a result, would go for the Nikon Z 40mm and its faster, blurrier F2 aperture.
+Since I photograph both scenes and people, I prefer longer focal lengths and, as a result, would go for the Nikon Z 40mm and its faster, blurrier F2 aperture.
+To that end, the Nikon Z 26mm F2.8 will suit Nikon’s smaller APS-C cameras thanks to its diminutive size and APS-C full-frame equivalent focal length of 57 degrees.

 What do you think?
 Will you be buying a Nikon Z 26mm F2.8?
 Leave a Comment.